Follow the news (part I)

 The word “ignorance” used in the previous paragraph refers to those who ignore and try to justify their lack of knowledge.
 There is nothing wrong in not knowing the facts, words, idioms etc. when you learn something new every day and never get complacent.
 Do you know this word, by the way?

 Complacency = a feeling of calm satisfaction with your own abilities or situation that prevents you from trying harder

-Watching news is the best way to garner useful words that you would hardly come across in the movies or songs.
+Watching news is the best way to garner useful words that you would hardly encounter in the movies or songs.

 Isaak made landfall in Louisiana Tuesday night as a category one storm with winds of up to 130 kilometers per hour.
 Officials in New Orleans hope that billions of dollars in improvements made to the levee system will hold up against the power of Isaak. – When hurricane Katrina hit New Orleans five years ago, the levees broke flooding the city.

-It is no longer politics, economics, mereology or construction engineering which some folks consider irrelevant.
-If you do not share with them their endless excuses and permanent lapse of reason (PLR) try to decipher the last video.
-We break it down so that you could concentrate your attention on the key words.
+It is no longer politics, economics, mereology or construction engineering, which some folks consider irrelevant.
+If you do not share their endless excuses and permanent lapse of reason (PLR), try to decipher the last video.
+We break it down so that you could concentrate your attention on the keywords.

 They saw him as a David who could stand up to the Goliath of America. – Yeah, this seems like a real David and Goliath battle.

-Watch the last video of this unit and make right decisions if you are still in a grip of PLR.
+Watch the last video of this unit and make the right decisions if you are still in the grip of PLR.

 This was the last call…